ABLE Plan Resources for North Dakota Residents

 The funds in an ABLE account can be withdrawn to be used for a “qualified disability expense.”
 In fact, some of the states are offering a debit card option to make withdrawals easier.
 A ‘qualified disability expense’ is any expense that results from living a life with disabilities to include education, housing, transportation, employment training and support, assistive technology, personal support services, health care expenses, financial management and administrative services and other expenses which help improve health, independence and/or quality of life.
 The purchase of food is now considered a non-house related expense.

 Be aware that for those receiving SSI benefits who take a Qualified Disability Expense from an ABLE account (other than for housing), the withdrawal will not be included in the account owner’s resources if it is retained beyond the month received.
 If the withdrawal is unspent, the ABLE account must remain open and the use of the withdrawal must be identified or benefits could be impacted.
 Withdrawals from the ABLE account to pay for housing-related expenses MUST be spent within the month of the withdrawal.
 If the housing expense is paid after the month of the withdrawal, it may be included as part of the account owner’s income and could impact benefits.

-North Dakota residents who qualify are encouraged to review the following plans and select the one which is most appealing and advantageous for them.
+North Dakota residents who qualify are encouraged to review the following plans in other states and select the one which is most appealing and advantageous for them.